rapid7/elasticsearch-drain/README.md

 The purpose of this utility is to drain documents from Elasticsearch nodes in an AutoScaling Group.

 This will help you do Elasticsearch node replacement while keeping the cluster healthy.
+This is useful if you want to change the instance type of your nodes, or if you use custom AMIs and need to rollout a new AMI.

 Consider the following deployment procedure:
  * Start with an AutoScaling Group with Elasticsearch nodes in a cluster
  * Create a new AutoScaling Group with Elasticsearch nodes that join the above cluster
  * Drain all data off older AutoScaling Group and remove instances from the AutoScaling Group and terminate instances

+## How does it work?
+1. Get the list of instances we want to remove from the cluster
+  * In this case it's an entire AutoScaling Group
+2. Ask the cluster for the `_id`(s) of those instances
+3. Then, tell the cluster to exclude these nodes from routing, which effectively removes all documents from the nodes
+4. Loop on these nodes asking the cluster how many documents each node is storing, when one reaches 0 we move on to the next step
+5. Remove the instance from the AutoScaling Group
+6. Terminate the instance
+7. Wait a moment and go back to step 4 and continue until there are 0 instances in the AutoScaling Group

 ## Installation
 ```bash